Lyrics & Transcription

 - Japanese:

 vumichien/wav2vec2-large-xlsr-japanese-hiragana— feeds fugashi-derived hiragana readings into a hiragana-vocab CTC model.
-This sidesteps the dense kanji vocabulary of the default checkpoint and matches the acoustic prior of natural Japanese speech far better. - Chinese:
+This sidesteps the dense kanji vocabulary of the default checkpoint and matches the acoustic prior of natural Japanese speech far better. - Chinese and Cantonese:

 - Japanese:

-- Reattributes per-character timing back onto fugashi (ja) or jieba (zh) tokens for word-level highlighting.
+- Reattributes per-character timing back onto fugashi (ja) or jieba (zh/yue) tokens for word-level highlighting.

 Korean (ko) uses kresnik/wav2vec2-large-xlsr-korean, which is already eojeol-segmented and bypasses the character-retokenization step.

-For all three languages, every word is annotated with a romanized reading that appears above the original token during playback:
+For all four languages, every word is annotated with a romanized reading that appears above the original token during playback:

 - Japanese — Hepburn romaji via pykakasi